PragmaticPhil/create_microbit_image/README.md

 I left it in as a deliberate tease, of course ;)

+And... some attributions... don't blame anyone below for any flaws - they pointed me at things I needed, and they bear no culpability for what I did with them!!!

+... https://github.com/fizban99/microbit_us100/blob/master/us100.py - the first decent example of a uart read I found

+...
+Carlospherate - a colleague who pointed me out of a dark corner

+...
+Yigal Edery - a VBA master.
+Without his help I wouldn't have had a chance!
+And his excellent blog [] first made me realise that a link between Exvel and micro:bit was feasible.

-And... thanks to @LMcUnderwood for pointing out that you *might* get a FileNotFound error when you run things.
+Ans also thanks to @LMcUnderwood for pointing out that you *might* get a FileNotFound error when you run things.
 If so, you can fix this by adding a full path for the images "led_ON.jpg" and "led_OFF.jpg" (just those 2 - not for the other 3 images).
 Go into the VBA, search for these strings, and replace with the full path.

 Thanks!